alawami/DeepQNetwork/README.md

 ### Getting Started

+The following steps assumes that you have Docker installed on a Linux based system.
+You can installed by following the steps [here] (https://docs.docker.com/engine/install/)

+1. Clone repository.

-1. Download the environment from one of the links below.
+2. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)